reciprocalreviews/reciprocalapp/DESIGN.md

 A `Transaction` represents an exchange of tokens for some purpose, such as submitting something for review, compensation for a review, or a gift.

 - [ ] `Transaction`s cannot be deleted; they are a permanent record
-- [ ] `Transaction`s are confidential — to preserve reviewing anonymity and gifts — but audible.
+- [ ] `Transaction`s are confidential — to preserve reviewing anonymity and gifts — but auditable.

 Here is a SQL schema sketch, for clarity: